davidwilliamds/davidwilliamds/README.md

 - Interested in **scalable and reliable systems**
 - Always learning and experimenting with new technologies
 - Curious about how things work under the hood
-- I like turning problems into software solutions

 ---

 ## 🛠️ Tech Stack